opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/documentdb.md

 ### `collection`

-The following parameters enable you to configure the `collection` to read from the Amazon DocumentDB cluster.
+The following parameters enable you to configure `collection` to read from the Amazon DocumentDB cluster.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---